 It can be hard to shop for a home without knowing how much you can afford.
 Mortgage preapproval lets you shop smarter and make stronger offers.
-Let’s look at what it means to get preapproved and how to get started.
+Let’s look at what it means to get preapproved and how to get a mortgage preapproval.

 What Is A Mortgage Preapproval?

-Preapproval is the process of determining how much money you can borrow to buy a home.
-During the mortgage preapproval process, lenders like Rocket Mortgage® look at your income, assets and credit to determine what loans you may be able to get approved for, how much you can borrow, and what your interest rate might be.
+Mortgage preapproval is the process of determining how much money you can borrow to buy a home.
+During the mortgage preapproval process, lenders like Rocket Mortgage® look at your income, assets and credit score.
+This information determines what loans you could be approved for, how much you can borrow and what your interest rate might be.

-Preapproval and prequalification are both ways of understanding how much you’ll be able to get approved for.
+Preapproval and prequalification are both ways of understanding the loan amount you’ll be able to get approved for.
 There are some slight differences between these two processes, though some lenders use these terms interchangeably.

-A prequalification is like a preapproval, but it may not be as accurate.
-With a prequalification, you won’t have to provide as much information about your finances, and your lender won’t pull your credit.
+A mortgage prequalification is like a preapproval, but it may not be as accurate.
+With a prequalification, you won’t have to provide as much financial information, and your lender won’t pull your credit.

-Without your credit report, your lender can only give you estimates – which means the approval amount, loan program and interest rate might change slightly as the lender gets more information.
-Because a prequalification is just an initial review of your finances, you usually don’t need to supply documentation (like bank statements and pay stubs) during this stage.
+Without your credit report, your lender can only give you rough estimates.
+This means the approval amount, loan program and interest rate might change as the lender gets more information.
+Because a prequalification is an initial review of your finances, you usually don’t need to supply documentation (like bank statements and pay stubs) during this stage.

-Preapprovals are a bit more in-depth than prequalifications.
-When you get preapproved, you may be required to provide information or documents like bank statements and pay stubs to prove your income and the funds you’re using to get the loan.
-A preapproval will also require a hard credit check so your lender can get your credit score and see how much other debt you have.
+Preapprovals are more in-depth than prequalifications.
+When you get preapproved, you may be required to provide information or documents.
+These might include bank statements and pay stubs.
+A preapproval will also require a hard credit check so your lender can see your credit score and other debt.

-A preapproval is helpful when you’re shopping for a home, but you’ll need to get a full approval once you find your home.
+A preapproval is helpful when you’re shopping for a home.
+But you’ll need to get a full approval once you find your home.
 Simply getting a preapproval before you start looking at properties doesn't guarantee you’ll get approved.
 Your lender, will need to review property details for a home loan approval.

 Here are a few property details your lender will need to approve:

-- The appraisal value.
-Your lender will order an appraisal of the home to make sure you’re not paying more for the home than it’s actually worth.
+- The appraisal value: Your lender will order a home appraisal to make sure you’re not paying more for the home than it’s actually worth.
 An appraisal that comes back lower than the purchase price could pose problems for your loan.

 - The home’s condition: Some loans like Federal Housing Administration (FHA) loans require that the property meets certain standards before the loan can close.
-For instance, if you’re purchasing the home with an FHA loan, things like cracked windows, missing handrails or a roof that’s in poor condition could keep the loan from closing.
+Issues like cracked windows, missing handrails or a roof in poor condition could keep an FHA loan from closing.

 How To Get Preapproved For A Mortgage